pip-services/pip-services-docs/content/en/golang/aws/clients/lambda_client.md

 #### Instrument
 Adds instrumentation to log calls and measures call time.
-It returns a InstrumentTiming object that is used to end the time measurement.
+It returns an InstrumentTiming object that is used to end the time measurement.

 > (c [*LambdaClient]()) Instrument(correlationId string, name string) [*CounterTiming](../../../components/count/counter_timing)

 - **correlationId**: string - (optional) transaction id used to trace execution through the call chain.
-- **name**: string - a method name.
+- **name**: string - method name.
 - **returns**: [*CounterTiming](../../../components/count/counter_timing) - object to end the time measurement.

 #### Invoke